kennty1/ADULT-ANALYSIS-/README.md

 ---
 # Questions
++ What is the total Male Adult?
++ What is the total Female Adult?
++ What is the camparison between Income and Age?
++ What is the average of capital loss by education?
++ What is the average hours per week by income
++ What is the top 10 oldest adult in the dataset?

 # Objectives
 + To identify key demographic and socioeconomic factors that influence an individual’s income level (whether they earn more than $50K per year).